lavollmer/easybank-landing-page/README.md

 # Easybank Landing Page

-This project entailed creating the Easybank landing page with both mobile and web responsive designs.
-Key features include
+This project involved developing the Easybank landing page with a focus on both mobile and web responsiveness.
+Key features include a navigation bar, a side navigation bar for mobile, a responsive design, a TailwindCSS layout, a footer, interactive hover states and much more.

 ## Table of contents